capyvara/brazil-civil-registry-data/README.md

 If you feel any data you need is missing, please open a issue here.

+**Notice:**
-**Notice** This repo is just a copy of the data available at the site and isn't responsible for it, please read their documentation.
+This repo is just a copy of the data available at the site and isn't responsible for it, please read their documentation.

+Also, the site scrapping is a continuous, incremental and lengthy process, and may introduce additional errors in the data, beware of that when analyzing the data.

 ## Tables